Provide your local plan data

 Follow this guidance when providing your local plan data.

 Providing planning data means making it available publicly to a standard so that services such as planning.data.gov.uk can find it, understand its quality, and trust it will be sustained.
+Help design this and other data standards to ensure they your needs.

-Providing local plan data
+Providing your local plan data

 Take the following steps to provide your local plan data: